DevExpress/devextreme-documentation/concepts/05 UI Components/Gantt/20 Filter Data/1 Filter Row.md

 The **Gantt** allows you to set initial filter settings in code.

-Specify a column's [filterValue](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#filterValue) property to apply the filter criteria to the column.
-Otherwise, to disable a filter row cell for a specific column, set its [allowFiltering](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#allowFiltering) property to **false**.
+Specify a column's [filterValue](/Documentation/ApiReference/UI_Components/dxGantt/Configuration/columns/#filterValue) property to apply filter criteria to the column.

 ---
 ##### jQuery